 If the process and function are moved to Visual LANSA by export, the process can be set as read only or update.

 WEBEVENT applications require special consideration as there are several HTML definitions associated with a process which can cause overwriting problems (e.g. LAYOUT, MENU, etc).
 Various web settings for Import and Export processing are available on the IBM i Master.
-These are described in Export and Import settings.
+These are described in Export and Import settings in the LANSA for i User Guide.
 These settings can be set as required to restrict the movement of associated HTML pages.

 For example, you may want to move the HTML for the function but not the HTML for the process.
 This can be achieved by moving the Process as "Read only".
 The function can be moved for "Update".
 This has the effect of checking out/ in the function without the process.
 This can also be achieved by using the Lock functions to same task as process setting.
 The HTML definitions included in the import / export are determined by the Import and Export system settings.